dalgopower/quickmemo_graphql/README.md

 It is a very simple memo web application.
 One can write a memo instantly without a title.

-## Used
+## Language/Skills/Framework/Library
+Node.js
+Typescript
-Express / Apollo Server / GraphQL / SQLite3 / Prisma
+Express / Apollo Server / GraphQL
+SQLite3 / Prisma

 ## Setup